artkoder/events-bot-new/README.md

 Telegram bot for publishing event announcements.
 Daily announcements can also be posted to a VK group.
 Use `/regdailychannels` and `/daily` to manage both Telegram channels and the VK group including posting times.

 Superadmins can use `/vk` to manage VK Intake: add or list sources, check or review events, and open the queue summary.
+The `/ocrtest` command compares OCR quality between `gpt-4o-mini` and `gpt-4o` on uploaded posters.

 ## VK Intake & Review v1.1